 Torbrex Tam – The Oldest Known Resident of Stirling (Circa 2152 – 2021 BC)

-Back in 1872, humans bones and associated remains were uncovered by workmen within a stone-lined chambered cairn, the oldest structure in Stirling, central Scotland.
+Back in 1872, human bones and associated remains were uncovered by workmen within a stone-lined chambered cairn, the oldest structure in Stirling, central Scotland.
 And while the site is now surrounded by modern residences in Coney Park, the bones hark back to a period of circa 2152 to 2021 BC – as was concluded by a radiocarbon analysis in 2017.

 The new findings establish that the remains belonged to a deceased male hailing from the Bronze Age.
 He is given the moniker of Torbrex Tam and is regarded as the oldest known resident of Stirling.
 Torbrex in itself refers to the smaller settlement southwest of the main city area.